Protect Canada's Prostitution Laws

 Listen to Survivors.

-PCEPA follows the approach of the Equality Model to fight sexual exploitation: buyers of sex and third parties are prosecuted while individuals selling sex are given immunity from criminal prosecution.
-The goal is to eliminate demand for paid sex.
+PCEPA follows the approach of the Equality Model to curb sexual exploitation: buyers of sex and third parties are charged while individuals selling sex are given immunity from criminal prosecution.
+It recognizes that violence and psychological harm are prevalent regardless of where or how prostitution takes place.
+The goal is to reduce exploitation by diminishing the demand for paid sex and to offer alternatives and supports to those impacted by this harmful system.

 We believe any prostitution law should be survivor-informed.
 So what do survivors of prostitution have to say about this?